isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 However, Xbox Wireless Controller does not have a touchpad, and the shoulder buttons seem clumsily located.
 However, some gamers will choose the DualShock 4 due to its good analog sticks and favorable triggers.
 It has a rough grip that will allow you to remain on the target.
 Therefore, it will give you the feeling and comfort that comes with the use of most Xbox-type controllers.
-The Controller has Bluetooth that will go about double the wireless range covered by the Xbox One Controllers.�Read the�Xbox Wireless Controller�full review
+The Controller has Bluetooth that will go about double the wireless range covered by the Xbox One Controllers.Read theXbox Wireless Controllerfull review
 [here](https://www.amazon.com/dp/B01LPZM7VI/?tag=p-policy-20)
 .
-**So, Why did I choose PC gaming Over Console gaming?�**
+**So, Why did I choose PC gaming Over Console gaming?**
 - With classic games, mid-tier developers, and big-budget titles, PC gaming will give you an unmatched game selection.
 - Also, it has extensive "Backwards Compatibility" with games in databases such as[DOSBox](https://www.dosbox.com/)and[Interactive Fiction Database](http://ifdb.tads.org/)coming in handy.
 A Powerful Gaming PC (